apache/trafficcontrol/.github/actions/pr-to-update-go/pr_to_update_go/pr_template.md

 ## What does this PR (Pull Request) do?
 - [x] This PR is not related to any Issue

-This PR makes the Go components of Traffic Control build using Go version {GO_VERSION}.
+This PR makes the Go components of Traffic Control build using Go version {GO_VERSION} and updates the `golang.org/x/` dependencies..

 See the Go {GO_VERSION} [release notes](https://golang.org/doc/devel/release.html#go{GO_MAJOR_VERSION}):